hkchi-pham/mental-health-ai-companion./README.md

 ## ✨ Core Features

-### 🧑‍💬 AI Chatbot Companion (Single Persona)
+### 🧑‍💬 AI Chatbot Companion (3 Persona)
+1. Listener:
-- Empathetic, adaptive character with evolving dialogue
+   - Empathetic, emotional recognition and validation
+   - Create a sense of presence and understanding
+2. Peers:
+   - Casual chatting and encouragement like a close friend
+   - Create a sense of companion and motivating
+3. Mentor:
+   - Coping guidance by giving out wise advice on emotion recognition and regulation
+   - Create a sense of direction and guidance
+4. Overall:
    - Daily conversations, mental health check-ins, personalized support
-- Emotion recognition from Vietnamese text input
-- Learns user preferences over time

 ### 🎮 Mini-Games & Tools
 - **Mood Check-in & Streak Tracker** – log emotions daily, earn XP